joeyism/linkedin_scraper/README.md

 This is the linkedin url of their profile

 #### `experiences`
 This is the past experiences they have.
-A list of `linkedin_user_scraper.scraper.Experience`
+A list of `linkedin_scraper.scraper.Experience`

 #### `educations`
 This is the past educations they have.
-A list of `linkedin_user_scraper.scraper.Education`
+A list of `linkedin_scraper.scraper.Education`

 #### `driver`
 This is the driver from which to scraper the Linkedin profile.
 A driver using Chrome is created by default.
 However, if a driver is passed in, that will be used instead.